tgalopin-archive/LegGoogleCharts/doc/03 - Chart types.md

 Chart types and their properties
 ================================

-For more informations and attributes, see : `http://code.google.com/apis/chart/image/`
+For more informations and attributes, see [Image-Charts documentation](https://image-charts.com/documentation).

 ### BaseChart :